 · maintain 6 ft (2 m) social distance from others;

 · be prepared for no access to the restrooms during the week.

 We will to continue to provide updates regarding full operations on our website (www.nps.gov/hamp) and social media channels.

 Visitors to Hampton National Historic Site can start their visit before leaving home.
 Download the new NPS App which is the official app for all 420+ NPS sites.
 The NPS App will act as your virtual visitor center!
 The multimedia page on our website is a good way to become familiar with the park’s history.
 Virtual tours, self-guided tours, videos, and photo galleries are also found on the same page on our website.

-Fort McHenry is not conducting on-site public programs or providing visitor services at this time.
-Virtual programming is on-going, and opportunities are listed on the calendar of events.
-When normal operations fully resume, Fort McHenry will resume special events and regular daily programming.
+Programming is on-going and opportunities are listed on the calendar of events.
 Check our social media and the official website for the most updated information.
 And don't forget to become a Junior Ranger!
 Youth of all ages can participate in our Junior Ranger program.

 Hampton National Historic Site preserves the core of what was once a vast 25,000 acre estate owned by the Ridgely family from 1790-1948.
 Hampton NHS is home several state champion trees, a falling garden, dozens of historic structures, and various birds and other wildlife.